Is EA Exam Hard? What Makes It Difficult + Solutions

 - Checking email every 30 minutes

-What ACTUALLY Makes the EA Exam "Difficult"
+What Makes the EA Exam Difficult?
+The Real Reasons

 How to Make the "Difficult" Parts Easier